gecko0307/blender-handbook/README.md

 # Blender Handbook
 «Blender Handbook» («Blender. Настольная книга») is an open project with a goal of creating a Russian Blender e-book for beginner users.
-It exists in a form of a tutorial collection on every aspect of Blender workflow, grouped from from simple to complex.
+It exists in a form of a tutorial collection on every aspect of Blender workflow, grouped from simple to complex.
 Everyone can participate: write a new article or improve an existing one.
 All materials are available under Creative Commons BY SA.

 The book is available online at https://gecko0307.github.io/blender-handbook